intergreatme/igm-certs/README.md

     - Therafter it prompts you to enter your domain name, organization, country and validity years of certificate
     - Generates the private key and a self-signed certificate.
     - Saves the encrypted private key and certificate in the keys directory.
+    - By default, generates a 4096-bit RSA key.
+To specify a different key size, run the application with the --bits flag:
+    ```sh
+    go run . --bits=2048
+    ```
+    This will generate a 2048-bit RSA key instead of the default 4096-bit key.

  - Test Existing Certificates:
     - Tests the existence of cert.pem and key.pem in the keys directory.